Arbeiter-Zeitung (Chicago)

 At his sentencing, Spies denounced the police and prosecution witnesses.
 He also charged that one witness, Gustav Legner, could prove his alibi but was threatened by police and paid to leave Chicago.
-Legner later sued the Arbeiter-Zeitung for libel for repeating Spies’ claim of bribery, denying he was told to leave town.
+Legner later sued the Arbeiter-Zeitung for libel for repeating Spies' claim of bribery, denying he was told to leave town.
 Legner said he asked Spies before leaving the city if he should testify and was told he would not be needed.
 The Arbeiter-Zeitung agreed to print a retraction.

 In the early 1900s Hippolyte Havel, a Czech anarchist from Austria-Hungary edited the newspaper.
 He had met Emma Goldman in London and returned with her from Europe.
 In Chicago, he lived in her household shared with Mary and Abe Isaak for a while.
 He later moved to New York, where he continued to edit anarchist papers.

+The Sunday edition of the paper, Die Fäckel was published from 1879 until 1924.

 The library of the University of Cincinnati has several years' holdings of the Arbeiter-Zeitung on microfilm in its German-Americana Collection.